Converse extensionality and apartness: Assemblies for modified realizability

-\begin{proposition} In $\Asm_\tca{T}$ the assemblies which are modest are closed under finite products and exponentials, as are the basic assemblies.
-Moreover, $E$ preserves the cartesian closed structure. \end{proposition} \begin{proof} First of all, let us note that $E(\top)$ is a terminal object in $\Asm_\tca{T}$ because $\mathsf{t}$ is the sole element of $|\top|$.
+\begin{prop} In $\Asm_\tca{T}$ the assemblies which are modest are closed under finite products and exponentials, as are the basic assemblies.
+Moreover, $E$ preserves the cartesian closed structure. \end{prop} \proof First of all, let us note that $E(\top)$ is a terminal object in $\Asm_\tca{T}$ because $\mathsf{t}$ is the sole element of $|\top|$.